chris-belcher/electrum-personal-server/README.md

 appearing as `Not Verified` or times when Electrum disconnects (which indicates the server behaved unexpectedly).

-Someone should try running this on a Raspberry PI.

 #### Caveat about pruning

 Electrum Personal Server is fully compatible with pruning, except for one thing.